petehunt/loris/README.md

 Because the point of this is not to utilize multiple cores or be a great framework for building parallel apps, it's just designed to get as much crap out of the UI thread as possible so you can build really responsive client-side apps in JS.

+  + What browsers does this work in?

+Should "work" everywhere, but you'll only see perf improvements on these browsers: http://caniuse.com/webworkers

   + What should I avoid?

 Just don't touch the underlying web worker stuff (Loris.worker or call any web worker stuff in the string you eval).